Skip Navigation or Skip to Content

 This page is a collection of resources curated for organizations interested in creating cross-sector health partnerships and increasing community investment in rural areas and small towns to create the conditions that support improved community health.

-In addition to the playbook, this page contains curated rural resources from Build Healthy Places Network such as our rural Crosswalk Essays, BHPN videos, and resources from our partners.
+In addition to the 2022 playbook and 2024 revisit, this page contains curated rural resources from Build Healthy Places Network such as our rural Crosswalk Essays, BHPN videos, and resources from our partners.

 Quick Links